Football Fans Show Devotion with Stadium Scatterings

 USC’s Katie Ryan says she has not heard of specific instances of scattering, but the Los Angeles Memorial Coliseum’s Kevin Daly says they do receive requests from time to time, but not enough to quantify.
 Daly told Solace, “We don’t accept it because the ashes are not helpful to the integrity of the playing surface.”

-The University of Oregon’s Jimmy Stanton says he is not aware of any incidents by Ducks fans at Autzen Stadium.
-And rival Beavers at Oregon State University report to Solace concisely that scattering is “not allowed.”
+The University of Oregon’s Jimmy Stanton said he was not aware of any incidents by Ducks fans at Autzen Stadium.
+And rival Beavers at Oregon State University explained concisely that scattering is “not allowed.”
 Communications staff at Stanford and the University of Utah said they were unaware of similar incidents.

 Still, stadium and field scatterings by family members of devoted college and professional football fans persist from time to time.